-- (a) Synoptic observations from staffed ships are accepted at any time; however, they are traditionally made at main standard times: 0000, 0600, 1200 and 1800 UTC and/or at one or more of the intermediate standard times: 0300, 0900, 1500 and 2100 UTC; - (b) Hourly or more frequent observations should be made when an automated system is used (augmented as frequently as possible with the additional visual elements); - (c) Observations should be made more frequently whenever storm or stronger conditions threaten or prevail; - (d) When sudden and dangerous weather developments are encountered, observations should be made for immediate transmission without regard to the standard times of observation (for example, within 300 nautical miles of a named tropical system); - (e) Marine observations are just as valuable in coastal zones as in the open ocean and observations should be continued during the whole journey.
+- (a) Synoptic observations from manually reporting observingstaffed ships should be are accepted at any time; however, they are traditionally made at main standard times: 0000, 0600, 1200 and 1800 UTC.
+When additional observations are required, they should be made and/or at one or more of the intermediate standard times: 0300, 0900, 1500 and 2100 UTC; - (b) Hourly or more frequent observations should be made when an automated system is used (using manual input, ship observers may in addition provide complete synoptic observations at synoptic times, includingaugmented as frequently as possible with the additional visual elements); - (c) When operational difficulties on board ships make it impracticable to make the synoptic observation at a main standard time, the actual time of observation should be as near as possible to the main standard times; - (d(c) Observations should be made more frequently than at the main standard times whenever storm or stronger conditions threaten or prevail; - (ed) When sudden and dangerous weather developments are encountered, observations should be made for immediate transmission without regard to the standard times of observation (for example, within 300 nautical miles of a named tropical system); - (fe) Marine observations are just as valuable in coastal zones as in the open ocean and observations should be continued during the whole journey.